jfhbrook/susitna/README.md

 was a pathological memory optimization at the end of the day - and in the case of yabasic it manages all that stuff through its commands and stacks.
-I'm however a little partial to doing it the old school way, perhaps plus-or-minus some optimizations - for example, storing commands in that `Module` data structure instead of tokens.
+I'm however a little partial to doing it the old school way, perhaps plus-or-minus some optimizations - for example, storing instructions or commands in that `Module` data structure instead of tokens.

 in my case, there's also a lot of overlap between the needs of a "program" and a "module". would a program actually be a collection of modules? in the